ayoayco/simple-tts/README.md

 $ python -m pip install -r requirements.txt
 ```

-Because `vlc` to automatically play the generated audio, you will have to install it:
+Because `vlc` is used to automatically play the generated audio, you will have to install it:

 ```bash
 $ sudo apt update